How to Play the Saxophone

 Techniques for slurring notes without changing fingering on a saxophone, called lip slurs when done with brass instruments, can be achieved using overblowing and harmonics, sometimes called flageolet.

-When you see a lot of sharps in a score, you might get the impression that it's going to be hard to play, but this is what woodwinds are made for.
-It's said that on the other hand, it's hard to play a piece with a lot of flats on string instruments.
+When you see a lot of sharps on an example of sheet music, you might get the impression that it is going to be hard to play, but this is what woodwinds are made for.
+On the other hand, it is said to be hard to play a piece with a lot of flats on string instruments.
 You should begin by practicing scales in each key over and over.
-If there are three sharps, it's the key of A (A major).
-If there are four, it's the key of E (E major).
+If there are three sharps, it is the key of A (A major).
+If there are four, it is the key of E (E major).
 It may seem uninteresting sometimes to practice something so simple, but you will no doubt benefit from it later.